 And the timing could not be better.
 The need for more self-determination and mobility among employees is undoubtedly present.
 At the same time, digitization offers companies completely new options for responding to this need with smart solutions and for organizing work in a different and more flexible way.
 Here is a new dynamic to watch from which employers and employees alike can benefit.

 Opportunities for HR managers

-For HR managers, this is the chance to support employees on their way to more self-determination and flexibility with individualized and intelligent digital offers.
-On the one hand, this can be achieved through the consistent digitization of one's own offers.
-For example, with "Digital Classrooms", which represent an alternative to organizationally complex (and cost-intensive) meetings, make time-consuming arrivals and departures superfluous and can also be used from home.
+For HR managers, this is an opportunity to support employees on their way to more self-determination and flexibility with individualized and intelligent digital offers.
+On the one hand, this can be done by consistently digitizing your own offers.
+For example with “digital classrooms”, which represent an alternative to organizationally complex (and cost-intensive) meetings, make time-consuming arrivals and departures redundant and can also be used from home.

-Future HR tasks will include empowering management and employees to handle complex issues through the right technology.
-In my observation, HR departments in the past have been very good at translating complex challenges into processes and managing them.
-However, as challenges become more complex, processes must not become more complex.
-The goal should be to solve complex problems with lean, simple processes.
-And I'm convinced that the key to this lean, simpler world lies in digital tools.
+The future tasks of HR will include enabling management and employees to deal with complex issues using the right technology.
+In my observation, HR departments have been very good at transforming complex challenges into processes and managing them.
+However, as the challenges become more complex, processes must not become more complex as well.
+The aim should be to solve complex problems with lean, simple processes.
+And I believe that the key to this sleek, simpler Welt lies in the digital tools.

-However, those who understand digitization to mean only more online tools and some new ways to analyze data underestimate the profound effects on the world of work.
-The driver here is called agility.
-Faster and more decentralized decisions, more transparency, more trust, mobile work, changing responsibilities - these are the challenges that every organization faces in digital transformation, but agility can not be just a motto or just a method.
+However, anyone who understands digitalization exclusively to mean more online tools and a few new possibilities for data evaluation is underestimating the profound effects on workwelt.
+The driver here is: agility.
+Faster and more decentralized decisions, more transparency, more trust, mobile working, changed responsibilities - these are the challenges that every organization faces in digital transformation, but agility must not be just a motto or just a method.